sqlitecloud/docs/src/pages/docs/commands/add-allowed-ip.md

 ## Description

 The ADD ALLOWED IP command restricts access for the role or user by allowing only some IP addresses.
-Ranges are in CIDR notation like 10.10.10.0/24 can be used.
+Ranges in CIDR notation like 10.10.10.0/24 can be used.
 IPv4 and IPv6 addresses are supported.

 ## Return